T-cell prolymphocytic leukemia: Treatment

 Most patients with T-cell prolymphocytic leukemia require immediate treatment.

 T-cell prolymphocytic leukemia is difficult to treat, and it does not respond to most available chemotherapeutic drugs.
 Many different treatments have been attempted, with limited success in certain patients: purine analogues (pentostatin, fludarabine, cladribine), chlorambucil, and various forms of combination chemotherapy regimens, including cyclophosphamide, doxorubicin, vincristine, prednisone (CHOP), etoposide, bleomycin (VAPEC-B).

 Alemtuzumab (Campath), an anti-CD52 monoclonal antibody that attacks white blood cells, has been used in treatment with greater success than previous options.
 In one study of previously treated people with T-PLL, people who had a complete response to alemtuzumab survived a median of 16 months after treatment.

 Some patients who successfully respond to treatment also undergo stem cell transplantation to consolidate the response.

 Prognosis

-T-PLL is an extremely rare aggressive disease, and patients are not expected to live normal lifespans.
+T-PLL is an extremely rare aggressive disease, and patients are not expected to live normal life expectancies.
 Before the recent introduction of better treatments, such as alemtuzumab, the median survival time was 7.5 months after diagnosis.
 More recently, some patients have survived five years and more, although the median survival is still low.